-3D laser scanning is a modern spatial data collection technology where millions of points can be measured in a relatively short time compared to conventional measurement methods such as measuring with a total station.
+3D laser scanning (LIDAR) is a modern spatial data collection technology where millions of points can be measured in a relatively short time compared to conventional measurement methods such as measuring with a total station.
 Depending on the 3D laser scanner used and the specific scanner settings, the scanning speed can be as much as a million points per second with millimeter accuracy.
 The result is called a point cloud.

 Each of these points hasits location defined in three-dimensional space using the X, Y, Z coordinates.
 In addition, they also include the intensity of the reflected laser from the object back to the scanner, but may also include individual point color data when photographs were taken of the scan and then projected on the point cloud.